Article Updated Sept 2018

 Friends and family occasionally ask how I earn money through Tag & Tibby.
 So I thought it could be useful to share a few ways bloggers make income!
-Blogging isn't a quick "get-rich" scheme.
-It has taken me over 3 years of hard work to learn the industry and what readers want.
-Most days I sit behind a computer in yoga pants answering emails, scheduling content to social media, or editing photos.
-With that said, I've made a list below of ways to earn blogger income (some I've done, and some I know about from being in the industry).
+It has taken me over 4 years of hard work to learn the industry and what readers want.
+Most days I sit behind a computer in yoga pants answering emails, scheduling content to social media, and editing photos.
+It isn't glamorous.
+But I love using a mix of creativity & analytics on a daily basis, and I love that each day is different.

 What are affiliate sales and how do they work?
 (Disclaimer: this is my non-technical interpretation!!)
-I recommend products within some of my blog posts--this ceiling fan article is a good example, to a product on Amazon or Home Depot, and when readers click through and make a purchase within a certain window of time I earn a small percentage of the sale.
-I currently earn $100-200 a month in affiliate sales.
-Last year I earned $20-40 per month.
-I have a few friends earning around $1,000 a month in affiliate sales.
+I recommend products within some of my blog posts--this ceiling fan article is a good example, and when readers click through and make a purchase within a certain window of time I earn a small percentage of the sale.
+I currently earn $200-500 a month in affiliate sales.
+Two years ago I earned $20-40 per month.

 A few housekeeping things.
 All bloggers are required to disclose affiliate marketing within each blog post when the article includes an affiliate link, and the link does not affect the price of the product at all.
-Tip: as a blogger be sure to pick products that relate to your content and select things your readers would be interested in.
-Over 100 orders of marble contact paper have been purchased this year through this blog post!
+Tip: as a blogger pick products that relate to your content and select things your readers would be interested in.
+Don’t be spammy!

 2. Develop Sponsored Posts

 Sponsored posts are articles written by bloggers highlighting a service or product on behalf of the company.
-Successful sponsored blog posts have strong original content, photography, storytelling, meet the brand's goals, and perhaps most importantly: the product should be a good fit for their readers.
-This pot roast recipe is a good example of a sponsored post.
-I developed and shared a step by step recipe, recommended products readers can purchase, and shared the article across my social media channels.
+Successful sponsored blog posts have strong original content, photography, storytelling, meet the brand's goals, and most importantly: the product should be a good fit for their readers.

-When I wrote my first sponsored post 3 summers ago, I was paid around $125 plus product.
+When I wrote my first sponsored post 4 years ago, I was paid around $125 plus product.
 Payment is typically a reflection of the size of the blogger's website (how many pageviews/sessions per month), engagement of readers, and size of social following.
-I currently get paid $300-500 per sponsored post.
-Some of my sponsored posts come through agencies, and some opportunities come directly from collaborations with companies.
+Currently I am paid $450-600 per sponsored post (price impacted by the project scope).
+Some of my sponsored posts come through agencies, and some opportunities come directly from companies.